 WHAT DO I NEED TO JOIN A MEETING?

-You may have received an email invitation to a TMI event or registered on Eventbrite to join an event.
+You may have received an email containing a link to a Zoom meeting, whether from an individual or from a registration page on Zoom or Eventbrite.
 In both cases, you will have received a link, a meeting ID, and a password.
 In the case of recurring meetings, this information will grant you access to all meetings in the same series.
 You can either click the link or copy the meeting ID and password into Zoom; both will lead you to the same meeting.

 Watch this short tutorial for a guide to joining a meeting.

 Test your internet connection and explore a Zoom meeting by launching a test meeting.